shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackage.md

 ## Installing the Package

-Now we have to actually install the react-native-swiper so we can utilize it.
-We have to install it using `npm install react-native-swiper --save` in the `swiper-extension/app` directory of our extension, because the `swiper-extension/app` directory is what gets bundled into the final app.
-So continuing from where we stopped in our terminal:
+There's two different ways you can do this.
+One is to manually install the package into the extension using `npm install react-native-swiper --save` in the `app` directory:

 ```ShellSession
 $ cd app